programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 # Introduction

 In this lesson we will learn how to use a graph database to store and analyze complex networked information.
 Networks are all around us.
+Sociologists and psychologists use networks to better understand how people are connected.
+This information can be used to understand how things like rumors or even communicable diseases can spread throughout a community of people.
-The different kinds of relationships people have with one another can be useful indicators.
+The patterns of relationships that people maintain with others captured in a network can also be used to make inferences about a person's position in society.
-Examining the social or business ties that exist between people can give us an idea of which people are more likely to know one another, and how information is likely to spread between them.
-Organizations can also have ties to one another.
+For example, a person with many social ties is likely to receive information more quickly than someone who maintains very few connections with others.
+Having access to more information is generally believed to be advantageous.
+A sociologist would say that a person with many ties is more central in a network, and a person with few ties is more peripheral.
+Similarly, if someone is very well-connected to many other people that are themselves well-connected than we might infer that these individuals have a higher social status.

+Network analysis is useful to understand the implications of ties between organizations as well.
+Before he was appointed to the Supreme Court of the United States, Louis Brandeis called attention to how anti-competitive activities were often organized through a web of appointments that had directors sitting on the boards of multiple ostensibly competing corporations.
+Since the 1970s sociologists have taken a more formal approach to examining the network of corporate so-called interlocks that exist when directors sit on the boards of multiple corporations.
 Often these ties are innocent, but in some cases they can be indications of morally or legally questionable activities.
 The recent release of the
 [Paradise Papers](https://neo4j.com/blog/icij-releases-neo4j-desktop-download-paradise-papers/) by
 the
-[International Consortium of Investigative Journalists](https://icij.org) shows how important understanding relationships between people and organizations is.
+[International Consortium of Investigative Journalists](https://icij.org) and the ensuing news scandals throughout the world shows how important understanding relationships between people and organizations can be.

 By the end of this lesson you will be able to construct, analyze and visualize networks based on big --- or just inconveniently large --- data.